 The slime contains a number of proteins that are 100 times thinner than a human hair.
 After isolating the threads, the scientists found that they were 10 times stronger than nylon.
 The team will not have to only rely on harvesting the substance from hagfish as they can engineer bacteria to synthesize the proteins.
 Efforts to make spider silk this way have met challenges as the proteins are larger and difficult for the bacteria to create.
 Goats had been modified to produce the proteins in their milk, but using mammals greatly increases the cost of the material.

-One of the advantages to the slime lays in the fact that it can become a durable, organic alternative to petroleum-based cloths like polyester or Kevlar.
-And, if you really think about it, could wearing sea snot be all the much more gross than sporting silk?
+One of the advantages to the slime lies in the fact that it can become a durable, organic alternative to petroleum-based cloths like polyester or Kevlar.
+And, if you really think about it, could wearing sea snot be all that much grosser than sporting silk?
 Would you wear a suit of slime?

 Do you have an insatiable appetite for science?
 Take a look at some of our other penetrating articles.